OfficeDev/open-xml-docs/docs/how-to-open-a-word-processing-document-for-read-only-access.md

 --------------------------------------------------------------------------------
 ## Sample Code
-The first example method shown here, <span class="keyword">OpenWordprocessingDocumentReadOnly</span>, opens a Word document for read-only access.
+The first example method shown here, **OpenWordprocessingDocumentReadOnly**, opens a Word document for read-only access.
 Call it by passing a full path to the file that you want to open.
 For example, the following code example opens the Word12.docx file in the Public Documents folder for read-only